ferran1/Issue-tracker/README.md

 # Bug tracker

-Simple bug tracking webapp created in Angular 8 and Spring Boot
+A bug tracking webapp created in Angular 8 and Spring Boot

 ## Development server